8 Basis of Regulations

 Other U.S. federal agencies and programs are actively involved in PFAS-related matters; however, their work largely focuses on data generation and analysis to help inform regulations/restrictions/regulatory action.
 These federal programs often provide valuable information, guidance, and resources for state regulatory and public health agencies.
 For example, the U.S. Centers for Disease Control and Prevention (CDC) National Health and Nutrition Examination Survey (NHANES) program provides valuable information about human exposure to chemicals.
 Since 1999, the NHANES program has been providing an assessment of the exposure of the U.S. population to a small subgroup of PFAAs.
 This information is useful to scientists and regulatory agencies to understand “background” (that is, likely nonsite-related) human exposure levels and trends over time.
 CDC has recently expanded their NHANES analysis to include evaluation of PFAAs in serum and urine (Kato et al. 2018).

 Under the Superfund Amendments and Reauthorization Act of 1986 (SARA) [42 U.S.C.
 9601 et seq.] amendment to CERCLA (or Superfund) [42 U.S.C.
 9601 et seq.], the U.S. Department of Health and Human Services, Agency for Toxic Substances and Disease Registry (ATSDR) was established to assess the potential public health risk from exposure to hazardous substances commonly found at National Priorities List facilities.
 CERCLA provides ATSDR with the authority to develop toxicological profiles that describe the health effects of these hazardous substances and to support site-specific response actions with health consultations and/or exposure investigations.
-A full description of ATSDR’s actions regarding PFAS is on their web page (ATSDR, 2018a).
-On June 20, 2018, ATSDR issued a revised draft Toxicological Profile for Perfluoroalkyls for public comment (ATSDR 2018e).
+A description of ATSDR’s actions regarding PFAS is on their web page (ATSDR 2018).
+In May 2021, ATSDR released a final Toxicological Profile for Perfluoroalkyls (ATSDR 2021).
 In this revision, the agency discussed potential human health risks related to 14 specific PFAS and derived “provisional intermediate Minimal Risk Levels” (MRLs) for PFOA, PFNA, PFOS, and PFHxS.
 ATSDR stated that these provisional MRLs are intended to serve as “screening levels” for identifying contaminants and potential health effects that may be of concern at hazardous waste sites and are not intended to be used for regulatory action, including to define cleanup or action levels.

 The U.S. Geological Survey (USGS) has had an emerging contaminants program for over a decade within which they measure emerging contaminants, including PFAAs, in various environmental media and ecological receptors.
 The objective of their work is to characterize environmental occurrence, sources, and source pathways that may contribute to environmental exposure.
 This has been a useful source of information for scientists and regulatory agencies on occurrence, fate, and transport of PFAS.
 Information on the USGS program can be found on their web page (USGS 2017).